agentOrange002/wp4/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a Freelance Software Developer based in La Carlota City, Negros Occidental specializing in building (and occasionally designing) exceptional, high-quality websites and applications.
+I'm a Freelance Software Developer based in La Carlota City, Negros Occidental specializing in building (and occasionally designing) exceptional, great applications.